neuefische/wd-flipped-classroom-curriculum/sessions/mock-interview-1/README.md

 > Making mistakes during a real interview can be costly and may result in losing the position you're applying for.
 However, in a mock interview, mistakes are not only welcome but also provide valuable learning opportunities.
 Embrace the chance to make plenty of mistakes now, as they will help you and others learn and avoid them in real interviews.
 So, get ready to embrace the mock interview and make mistakes, because the more mistakes you make now, the fewer you'll make in a real interview!

-### Which important problem will we solve today?
+### Why is the content of today's block that important for the students?
 - Boost your interview confidence and become more proficient in foundational problem-solving and coding skills.

-### Why is the content of today's block that important for the students?

 - Today's session is crucial for securing your first position as a software engineer.
 Mastering interviews is the key to unlocking your next job opportunity!

 - Build Interviewing Confidence!

 - Your mock interview will be conducted by a friendly senior software engineer and they’ll give you personalized feedback to help you keep improving.

-### Pose a question to be answered by the end of the block!
+### Question

 - Are you ready for your next interview?
 - What should you do if you feel stuck or experience a mental block during an interview?